Jyothi181/Logic-Gates-using-LTspice/README.md

 So, with the given inputs, the voltage source will start at 0V, then immediately rise to 5V.
 It will remain at 5V upto 5us for VA and 10us for VB, then drop back down to 0V.
 The total period for one complete cycle of this waveform is 10us for VA and 20us for VB.
 This cycle will repeat 10 times.

+PUN : Two C5NPMOS are connected in parallel
+PDN : Two C5NNMOS are connected in series
+The AND gate can be obtained by connecting output of NAND gate to an inverter.

 ![image](https://github.com/user-attachments/assets/26c776f8-aa80-42a1-a93b-09903502a345)

+Figure 4: LTspice Schematic of AND gate

+PUN : C5NPMOS in series
+PDN : C5NNMOS in parallel
+The OR gate can be obtained by connecting the output of NOR gate to an inverter.

 ![image](https://github.com/user-attachments/assets/9f8fca88-708e-4f45-8e0a-c03172b4fbdf)

+Figure 5: LTspice Schematic of OR gate

+PUN : C5NPMOS
+PDN : C5NNMOS

 ![image](https://github.com/user-attachments/assets/bd57856a-a1a0-442e-8e61-975c2f24ce98)

+Figure 6: LTspice Schematic of NOT gate

 # SIMULATION RESULTS